 Information for Host Organization Applicants

-Host Site applications for the 2021 Summer Internship Program will be open through Jan.
-18, 2021.
+Host Site applications for the 2024 Summer Internship Program are open through Friday, January 5, 2024.

 - Creating informational displays for installation within neighborhood institutions, developing a volunteer manual, designing community outreach materials, and conducting a GIS survey of potential environmental sites